About This Hobby and Our Photography

 bombings of the Underground and a bus in London.

-I have heard of too many stories of people being told it is illegal, among other
+We have heard of too many stories of people being told it is illegal, among other

 First of all,